vitabaks/docs/docs/extensions/install.md

 ### Auto-Setup

-This feature is designed to simplify the installation of popular PostgreSQL extensions.
-It streamlines the integration and configuration process by automating the setup, eliminating the need to manually set variables.
+This feature simplifies the installation of popular PostgreSQL extensions by automating setup and configuration. \

-If required, the feature will automatically add the necessary repository, install required packages, and configure parameters such as shared_preload_libraries and others, to ensure seamless integration.
+It adds repositories, installs packages, and sets parameters like shared_preload_libraries as needed for seamless integration.

 **List of extensions supported in “Auto-Setup” mode:**